zevbaker/Byte-me/For-Loop/Readme.md

 1x10 = 10, 2x10 = 20, 3x10 = 30, 4x10 = 40, 5x10 = 50, 6x10 = 60, 7x10 = 70, 8x10 = 80

 8. Write a program in C to display the n terms of odd natural number and their sum .
-Go to the editor Test Data
+Test Data
 Input number of terms : 10
 Expected Output :